Cyclic Sieving for Plane Partitions and Symmetry: Plane partitions and semistandard tableaux

-\emph{Evacuation} $\varepsilon\colon \mathrm{SSYT}(\lambda,k)\to \mathrm{SSYT}(\lambda,k)$ is:
+\emph{Evacuation} $\varepsilon\colon \mathrm{SSYT}(\lambda,k)\to \mathrm{SSYT}(\lambda,k)$ is

-\emph{Dual evacuation} $\varepsilon^{*}\colon \mathrm{SSYT}(\lambda,k)\to \mathrm{SSYT}(\lambda,k)$ is:
+\emph{Dual evacuation} $\varepsilon^{*}\colon \mathrm{SSYT}(\lambda,k)\to \mathrm{SSYT}(\lambda,k)$ is

-\end{definition}
+\end{Definition}

 We did not discuss dual evacuation earlier but it turns out to be useful in understanding the behavior of promotion and evacuation.
-It is a theorem of Gansner~\cite{gansner1980equality} (see also~\cite{bloom2016homomesy}) that the definitions of promotion and evacuation in terms of the Bender--Knuth involutions are the same as those in terms of Sch\"{u}tzenberger's jeu de taquin moves.
+It is a theorem of Gansner~\cite{gansner1980equality} (see also~\cite{bloom2016homomesy, chmutov2020berenstein}) that the definitions of promotion and evacuation in terms of the Bender--Knuth involutions are the same as those in terms of Sch\"{u}tzenberger's jeu de taquin moves.

 As we will see in the next proposition, evacuation has a very simple behavior on tableaux of rectangular shape.
 In order to record that behavior we need a little notation.
-So for $T\in \mathrm{SSYT}(m^a,k)$ we define $T^{+} \in \mathrm{SSYT}(m^a,k)$ to be the tableau obtained by rotating $T$ $180^{\circ}$ and replacing every entry by $k+1$ minus that entry.
+So for a~tableau $T\in \mathrm{SSYT}(m^a,k)$ we define $T^{+} \in \mathrm{SSYT}(m^a,k)$ to be the tableau obtained by rotating~$T$ $180^{\circ}$ and replacing every entry by $k+1$ minus that entry.

-The following proposition records some basic properties of promotion and evacuation which are well known but are ``folklore.''
-The best reference we have for these results is the paper of Bloom-Pechenik-Saracino~\cite{bloom2016homomesy}, who adapt the arguments presented by Stanley~\cite{stanley2009promotion} in the case of standard Young tableaux, and also use the fundamental connection of promotion and evacuation to the \emph{Robinson-Schensted-Knuth correspondence}.
+The following proposition records some basic properties of promotion and evacuation which are well known but are ``folklore''.
+The best reference we have for these results is the paper of Bloom--Pechenik--Saracino~\cite{bloom2016homomesy}, who adapt the arguments presented by Stanley~\cite{stanley2009promotion} in the case of standard Young tableaux, and also use the fundamental connection of promotion and evacuation to the \emph{Robinson--Schensted--Knuth correspondence}.